 Use our Rucking Calorie Calculator to find out how many calories you burned in a ruck.
-You should also calculate your BMR to know exactly how many calories you need to eat in order to lose weight from rucking.
+You should also calculate your BMR to know exactly how many calories you need to eat in to reach your fitness goal with rucking.

 When selecting your MET Activity, choose the type of ruck you engaged in.
 The calculator uses the closest estimates based on the Metabolic Equivalent of Task to determine how many calories you burned.
 This calculator also allows you to calculate calories burned when ruck marching.